 SAP Extended Warehouse Management (EWM) is used to efficiently manage inventory in the Warehouse and for supporting the processing of goods movement.
 It allows the company to control its Warehouse inbound and outbound processes and movement of goods in the Warehouse.

 The main process in a Warehouse is incoming and outgoing materials, goods receipt and goods issue, fulfill customer orders, and distribution of goods.
 When a company doesn’t store any goods, then there is no need for Warehouse management to manage goods.

-Also Read: SAP PP Certification Preparation Guide
+Also Read: SAP EWM Certification Preparation Guide

 With the help of SAP EWM, all the goods movements are controlled by a warehouse management system and provides you the tools to monitor warehouse activities.
 You can also manage additional functions in the Warehouse like creating a serial number, batch number, vendor management inventory, resource optimization, and value-added services.
 SAP Extended Warehouse Management allows you to not only monitor the quantity of goods in Warehouse but to manage other critical functions and delivery of goods efficiently.